truist/reveal.js/thailand.md

 <!-- .slide: data-background="photos/6-nighttrain/IMG_1758.jpeg" -->
 <!-- .slide: class="bottom-text" -->
-In a first-class sleeper car!
+In a first-class sleeper car, with our own room!

 ---